 Why UT Southwestern

-The Department of Radiology offers residency training in a four different of areas, three of which are accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Department of Radiology offers residency training in the following areas, which are accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 - Diagnostic Radiology